Cost, payment/non-payment, discounts/grants/awards

 4.10.
 How can I register as a grant applicant?

-You can register conditionally as a grant applicant if has proof that you have presented the general grant application for the call 2023-24 within the established period and the application has not been rejected for technical, economic or academic reasons.
-If you have, this information will be automatically incorporated into your online registration and, if you meet the academic requirements, until a decision on your application is made you will only have to pay the administrative charges, insurance, voluntary services and credits that are not first-time registrations.
+You can register conditionally as a grant applicant if you can prove that you have presented the general grant application for the call 2026-27 within the established period and the application has not been rejected for technical, economic or academic reasons.
+If you have, this information will be automatically incorporated into your online registration and, if you meet the academic requirements, you will only have to pay the administrative charges, insurance, voluntary services and credits that are not first-time registrations until a decision on your application is made.

 4.11.
-Which credits do the general grants from the Ministry cover?
+Which credits do the general (Ministry or AGAUR) cover?

-4.12.
-Does the general grant from the Ministry cover credits from which I have withdrawn?

-The general grant from the Ministry does not cover withdrawn credits.
-Therefore, if you withdraw from subjects for which you have registered for the first time, the grant will not cover the corresponding credits.

 4.13.
+Does the general grant (Ministry or AGAUR) cover credits from which I have withdrawn?

+The general grant does not cover credits from which you have withdrawn.
+Therefore, if you withdraw from subjects for which you have registered for the first time, the corresponding credits will not be covered by the grant, instead they must be paid for by you

-If I apply for the Ministry grant, do I have to pay anything?
+4.14.
+If I apply for the grant (Ministry or AGAUR), do I have to pay anything?

 If you register conditionally as a grant applicant, until a decision on your application is made you will only have to pay the administrative charges, insurance, voluntary services and credits that are not first-time registrations.